Speak to a Dry Eye Specialist

 Dry eye disease is a condition caused by severe dry eyes.
-Our eyes need tears to stay healthy and comfortable.
-Tears are also the first layer of your eyes’ surface.
-Not only the help smoothen the eyelid movement over the eyes, but they also provide a protective layer on the eyes.
+Our eyes need tears to stay healthy and comfortable and they are also the first layer of your eyes’ surface.
+Not only do they help smooth the eyelid movement over the eyes but they also provide a protective layer on the eyes.

-In a province like Alberta, where the weather is very dry, dry eyes is very common.
-Additionally females due to their hormones, are more commonly affected by dry eyes.
+In a province like Alberta, where the weather is very dry and, as a result, the dry eye condition is very common.
+Additionally, females are more commonly affected by dry eyes, due to hormone changes.

 Contact us today to discuss how our specialists can help manage your eye health, including dry eye disease.

 Read our detailed blog on Dry Eyes, it’s prevention and treatment.